Formed in 1961, the Virginia Rugby Football Club (VRFC) has the unique distinction of being the oldest rugby club south of the Mason-Dixon Line.

 Virginia Rugby's success over the years has been due in no small part to the leadership of the club.
 At the end of the Fall 2016 season, Coach Tom Oxenham retired after 16 years at the helm.
 Coach Tom gave so much of his time and energy to Virginia Rugby since 2000 — his leadership on and off the pitch, his passion for the sport and his dedication to the players have produced one of the most successful clubs in Virginia over the last decade and a half.
 The club is excited to announce that long-time Assistant Coach, Darryl Cross, will be leading the club in to the Spring 2017 season.

 Darryl joined the VRFC as a player as well as the Fitness & Conditioning Coach in 2011, continuing his long career as a player and coach.
 He started with the sport in 1985 where his high school team won the East Coast Championship in 1987, and he continued playing at the collegiate level at James Madison University and with various Senior Men’s clubs around the country.
 Darryl retired from competitive play in 2015 to concentrate on his duties as an assistant coach, and in January 2016, he was named the Head Coach of VRFC.
 He is certified as a coach for 15s and 7s rugby as well as a referee by USA Rugby and the International Rugby Board.

-Matt has been a member of the club since 2009 joining in the midst of the club’s national championship run, which ultimately ended with a 4th place finish in the national semi-final game to the eventual national champions, OMBAC.
-Matt plays loose forward and second row for the club as well as acting as one of the club’s jumpers in lineups.
-He loves the comradely and competition inherent in rugby and feels that it is the perfect balance to a stressful life as an investment analyst and graduate student.
+Ryan has been a member of the club since 2010 joining shortly after the club’s national championship run, which ultimately ended with a 4th place finish in the national semi-final game to the eventual national champions, OMBAC.
+Ryan has played in the back line as well as with the loose forwards for the club and is currently leading the team from the number 8 position as well as acting as one of the club’s jumpers in lineups.
+He loves the science of rugby as well as the comradely and competition inherent in rugby.